 By focusing on a few reset foods, you’ll up your energy, reduce bloat, reduce inflammation, up your immune system, improve the glow of your skin, reduce stress and even shed a few pounds while resetting your body with a new framework for health.

-Whole, real foods (including healthy fats, lean proteins, unprocessed complex carbohydrates, green veggies, herbs and spices among others) will work their natural magic to help reset your body.
+Whole, real foods will work their natural magic to help reset your body.

 1. Sweet potato

-My all time favorite way to eat complex carbohydrates!
+My favorite way to eat complex carbohydrates!
 Sweet potatoes come straight from the ground, are unprocessed, have 90 calories and slightly more fiber (3 grams) than a regular white potato.

 It’s a food packed with beta-carotene, a precursor to vitamin A, which is needed for healthy eyes and skin.
 Vitamin A is a powerful antioxidant that fights skin cell damage and plays a role in skin cell turnover.
 Go meatless and have a baked sweet potato topped with nuts and seeds and sauteed broccoli for lunch.

 When your goal is to reset your body, you must focus on your gut.
 Your microbiome, the name for the trillions of bacteria living in your gut, needs some serious attention because research is now linking it to not only your gut health, but also to mood, immunity and even weight.
 Your microbiome is made up of good and bad bacteria and it’s your job to make sure you’re loading it up with the good guys, like kefir.